ashleyfarrugia89/dremio-deployer/README.md

 By default, this will deploy an AKS cluster comprising 1 coordinator, 3 executor nodes (with the ability to scale up to 5), and 3 zookeeper nodes, where the instance types are Standard_D8_v4, Standard_D8_v4 and Standard_D2_v2 respectively - instance types can be changed by updating the variables.tf file in this directory.
 The quantities of nodes can be changed by setting COORDINATOR_NODES, EXECUTOR_NODES, ZOOKEEPER_NODES respectively variables inside dremio.conf.

 <img src="images/ADAKS.drawio.png" width="800" height="500"/>

+Key components of this architecture are:
+- Users will be able to log into Dremio using Azure SSO
+- Dremio will be deployed into a subnet, with the option for administrators to provide a specific IP Range.
+- Dremio will use an Enterprise Application Service Principal to authenticate users access to Dremio
+- Dremio will use the same Service Principal to provide access to distributed storage for storing reflections.

 ## Pre-requisite

 - Azure Subscription with owner privileges